pay360/mobilesdk-ios/README.md

 Build a representation of your payment, by instantiating an instance of **PPOPayment**.
 This requires three parameters, each of which require information about your payment.

-There is also the opportunity to provide custom fields here, which may be helpful.
+There is also the opportunity to provide custom fields or details of financial services.

+When 'isDeferred' is set to 'YES' the payment will be an Authorisation.

     PPOBillingAddress *address = [PPOBillingAddress new];
     address.line1 = @"House name";